Emma and Andrew! Viola and Amy! Celebs Celebrate BAFTA Awards at Rollicking Afterparties

 Following the awards ceremony, a slew of stars kept the celebration going at the Weinstein afterparty in London.
 Viola Davis, Amy Adams, Felicity Jones, Aaron Taylor-Johnson, Dev Patel and more attended the star-studded bash.

-And after about 30 minutes of mingling, the stars hit the dance floor.
+And after about 30 minutes of mingling, the stars hit the dance floor at the bash, which was sponsored by Ben Sherman.
 Jones danced it up with boyfriend Charles Guard, and Taylor-Johnson got close with his wife, director Sam Taylor-Johnson, while busting a move.

 But it was Adams who stole the show, dancing wildly with a group of friends in the middle of the dance floor.